 This list ranks the top eight colleges that offer doctoral programs in Physical Therapy based on the strength of thier student ratings.
-Topping the list are two Texas colleges: The Baptist College of Florida, with a mid-tier out-of-state tuition of $4,120 per year, and Texas Woman's University, with a more modest yearly tuition of $11,885 for out-of-state students.
-University of Central Arkansas offers the best rate for out-of-state students at $9,691 per year, while out-of-state tuition at the more expensive Mayo School of Health Sciences is $27,000 per year.
+Topping the list are two Texas colleges: Texas Tech University Health Sciences Center, with a mid-tier out-of-state tuition of $17,811 per year, and Texas Woman's University, with a more modest yearly tuition of $13,687 for out-of-state students.
+University of Central Arkansas offers the best rate for out-of-state students at $10,018 per year, while out-of-state tuition at the more expensive Mayo School of Health Sciences is $27,000 per year.
 These eight options offer a variety of top-of-the-line opportunities for those looking to advance their career as a physical therapist with a doctoral program.

 One PT grad student at Texas Woman's University stated that the school offered a "Top ranked program with a long history of success in the field of physical therapy."
 Another gave the following enthusiastic endorsement: "It could not be a better program to prepare me for my career."
 Click on the names of the schools listed below to explore more student feedback about these top-rated Physical Therapy programs.